micheledusi/Deckz/src/data/style.typ

 /// -> color + length
 #let border-style = gray.mix(aqua).darken(50%) + 1pt

-/// Suits colors dictionary, defined with the suit name as key and the color as value.
-/// The colors are used to render the suit symbols on the cards.
-///
-/// Current colors are:
-/// - Hearts: red
-/// - Spades: black
-/// - Diamonds: red
-/// - Clubs: black
-///
-/// -> dict
-#let suits-colors = (
-  "heart": red,
-  "spade": black,
-  "diamond": red,
-  "club": black,
-)

 /// Variant suits colors dictionary, defined with the suit name as key and the color as value.
 /// The colors are used to render the suit symbols on the cards.
 ///